wqhuang-ustc/Hello-world-frontend/README.md

 The frontend communicate with backend using RESTful API:
 1. `api/getUptime` retrieve system uptime from backend.
 2. `api/updateData` retrieve json data which contains sensor data from backend.
 The sensor data will be updated every hour.
+Nginx is used in frontend to serve static content and proxy /api/ request to backend.
+The configuration of Nginx can be found [here](https://github.com/wqhuang-ustc/Hello-world-deployment/blob/master/dockerfile/frontend/nginx.conf).